 The cardiologists at Weill Cornell Medicine’s Women’s Heart Program are experts in caring for women’s unique cardiovascular health needs.
-Our mission is to identify women at increased risk for heart disease, prevent disease development and progression, as well as improve overall health and social wellbeing.
+Our mission is to identify women at increased risk for heart disease, prevent disease development and progression, as well as improve overall health and social well-being.

 Specific risk factors can play a significant role in the development of heart disease in women—and symptoms may be very different for women than men.